-No matter what job you have here in St. Petersburg, Florida, you will always risk getting injured in the workplace.
-You could find yourself permanently disabled or out of commission for a while.
+No matter what job you have here in St. Petersburg, Florida, you will always risk getting injured at work.
+You could find yourself permanently disabled or out of the job for a while.
 Either way, not working could cause you to lose income.

 Fortunately, Florida’s workers’ compensation laws give injured employees the right to seek benefits from employers that will help pay for their injury-related expenses.
-The Law Offices of Anidjar & Levine can have a St. Petersburg workers’ compensation lawyer work with you through the process of filing a claim with your company.
-Call the office today for a free initial consultation with a team member.
+The Law Offices of Anidjar & Levine can have one of our St. Petersburg workers’ compensation lawyers work with you throughout the process of filing a claim with your employer.

 Rules on Workers’ Compensation in St. Petersburg

-The Florida Division of Workers’ Compensation explains how most employers in St. Petersburg and the rest of the state must provide workers’ compensation insurance.
+The Florida Division of Workers’ Compensation explains how most employers in Florida must provide workers’ compensation insurance.
 This requirement helps the employer avoid getting sued directly for damages.
-However, you can file a lawsuit if your boss refuses to reimburse you adequately.
+However, in a rare event, you can file a lawsuit if your boss refuses to reimburse you adequately.

 Regarding Subcontractors and Out-of-State Employers

-Companies not based in Florida but with employees working in the state must still provide coverage as stipulated in the Florida Statutes.
+Companies not based in Florida but with employees working in the state must still provide coverage as stipulated in accordance with Florida law.
 If the employer’s state has an extraterritorial reciprocity rule, it may operate under that state’s workers’ compensation laws.

 Exceptions to Compensation Requirements